nuuuwan/news_lk3_data/README.md

 The Sri Lanka Tourism Promotion Bureau (SLTPB) has won the “Best International Tourism Board” accolade at the Global Tourism Awards 2024, organized by the Travel World Online (TWO).

-The Global Tourism Awards 2024 was held on 2nd of August 2024 in New Delhi, India..
+The Global Tourism Awards 2024 was held on 2nd of August 2024 in New Delhi, India.

 The Global Tourism Awards serve as a platform to honour and celebrate organizations that have made outstanding contributions to the tourism industry, shaping its landscape and driving positive change.

-◼️
+With the industry’s leading experts as part of the jury, the awards promise to recognize the dedication and hard work of tourism professionals worldwide.

+The event was expected to draw attendees from various sectors of the tourism industry, including travel agencies, tour operators, hospitality professionals, and government representatives.
+It promises to be an evening of celebration, networking, and recognition of the best in the business.

+...

 [Data](articles/ad9383e6.json)